 He instantly saw the distress in my eyes as I cried, “You gotta drive me to the Wellesley Inn, Lake…pronto!
 I have to get our other set of keys that my wife has in her purse, open up the car door, and go back to the Inn after that.
-Shit, man, I’m in big, big trouble!”
+Shit, man, I’m in deep brown yogurt!”

 Within a minute, we were careening through the tree-lined streets of Wellesley towards the Wellesley Inn.
 When we arrived at 583 Washington Street, I literally flew out of the Lakis car and began running – in full Santa apparel – towards the majestic wooden steps of the revered Georgian Colonial mansion that served as Wellesley’s most beloved landmark.
 As I trudged up the steps, a family of four emerged from the hotel, saw me approaching quickly, and roared, “SANTA!”

 Given my quandary at the time, I had little choice but to blow them off, but when I saw their youngest, a little boy of about four, with big saucer eyes, gaze at me as if I was the Magi, I knew I had to acquiesce.
 I skidded to a halt, established eye contact with the little angel, and bellowed, “HO!
 HO!
 HO!”
 I then put my hand on the boy’s bantam head.
 “What would you like for Christmas, my good lad?”